dipy/dipy/doc/faq.rst

   to the strength $g$ of the gradient field.
 Every single point in q-space corresponds to a possible 3D volume of the MR signal for a specific gradient direction and strength.
-Therefore if, for example, we have programmed the scanner to apply 60 gradient directions then our data should have 60 diffusion volumes with each volume obtained for a specific gradient.
+Therefore if, for example, we have programmed the scanner to apply 60 gradient directions, then our data should have 60 diffusion volumes, with each volume obtained for a specific gradient.
 A Diffusion Weighted Image (DWI) is the volume acquired from only one direction gradient.

-3. **What DWI stands for?**
+3. **What does DWI stand for?**

   Diffusion Weighted Imaging (DWI) is MRI imaging designed to be sensitive to diffusion.
 A diffusion weighted image is a volume of voxel data gathered